Author, Andrew Gibson

 If you go ahead, you will be sent a confirmation email with all the details of your transfer (amount, rate, where to send your Pounds).

-Time to send in your Pounds to pay for your transfer.
+Time to send in your Pounds for conversion.
 This is normally done using a regular bank transfer.
 Your bank or currency broker will provide you with the details of where to send the money.

-Step 4 - Your money is converted and sent
+Step 4 – Your Pounds are converted to Australian Dollars

-Once your money is received by your bank or currency broker, they will convert your Pounds into Australian Dollars and then send the funds to the Australian bank account you’ve requested.
-Job done.
+Once your Pounds are received by your bank or currency broker, they will convert them into Australian Dollars at the rate agree and then send the funds to the Australian bank account you’ve requested.
+That’s it.

 How long does it take to send money to Australia?